 General Treatment of Brain and Spinal Cord Cancer

-The metastatic cancer treatment in Hyderabad for brain and spinal cord depends on various factors such as the size, type, and stage of the tumour.
+The treatment of brain and spinal cord cancer depends on various factors such as the size, type, and stage of the tumour.
 Some of the general treatments for children and adults can include:

 One of the first treatments for any type of cancer would be surgery to remove the tumour from the body.
 Neurosurgery refers to the surgery that is done on the nervous system.

 Radiation Therapy refers to the use of high-energy beams, such as protons or X-rays, to kill the existing cancer cells and prevent them from growing or multiplying.
 This process can even help to shrink the tumour mass.
 Different types of radiation therapy can be done based on the size, age, and stage of the tumour.
 These include: